nickphayes/nickphayes.github.io/_posts/2025-02-24-safeguards.md

 Despite these efforts to cover diverse real-world scenarios, the paper naturally comes with limitations.
 Methodologically, TAR helps develop tamper-resistance to a particular kind of attack (SFT), but does not address the full spectrum of attack vectors (e.g. input-based jailbreaking attacks).
 Moreover, as with most AI safety work, evaluations/metrics only serve as a proxy for how we might expect a model to behave post-deployment.
 Though the metrics of choice and safeguard objectives are well-justified and show promise, they may be insufficient to indicate true alignment.

 # Takeaway
 In the final paragraph, the paper’s authors acknowledge the main merits of this work; while the TAR method is not a technical panacea for open-weight tamper-resistance, it does provide promising evidence of the tractability of this problem, while simultaneously emphasizing the need to mitigate the risks of malicious misuse.
-As frontier AI companies continue to release open-weight models, this flavor of work will only become more and more important.
+As frontier AI companies continue to release open-weight models, this flavor of work will become increasingly important.